franciscorotea/Lamb-Wave-Dispersion/README.md

 The following parameters are optional:

 `speed`: Delay between frames in milliseconds.
 It can be used to control the speed of the rotating vectors in the animation (a smaller value produces a faster animation).
 Defaults to 30.
-`save_gif`: Set to True if you want to save the result animation as a gif.
+`save_gif`: Set to True if you want to save the result animation as a gif in the `results` folder.
 Defaults to False.
-`save_video`: Choose a video format if you want to save the result animation as a video.
+`save_video`: Choose a video format if you want to save the result animation as a video in the `results` folder.
 Can be 'mp4', 'mov' or 'avi'.
 Defaults to False.

 ***Note***: If you want to save the animation as a gif, you should install [ImageMagick](http://www.imagemagick.org/script/download.php) and specify the full path to magick.exe like this before using the `animate_displacement` method: